Article first published March 2015, updated March 2019

-When I first started at Campaign Monitor, I reached out to a number of our blog subscribers and asked them what they liked about the blog and what they’d like to see more of.
+When I first started at Campaign Monitor, I reached out to a number of our blog subscribers and asked them what they liked about the blog and what they’d like to see more of in the future.

-The conversations I had were invaluable in defining our content strategy and making sure we were covering subjects people wanted to read about and that the topics were relevant to active readers.
+The conversations I had were invaluable in defining our content strategy.
+They allowed us to ensure we were covering subjects people wanted to read about and that the topics were relevant to active readers.

 Getting qualitative feedback from your customers or audience like that is incredibly important, and email is a fantastic way to do it.

-So in this post, we’ll show you how to create a great feedback email that will prompt connections with readers and deliver insights you can use to grow your business.
+Read on to discover how to create a great customer feedback email that will prompt connections with readers and deliver insights you can use to grow your business.

 Why customer feedback is important

-Earlier this year, Campaign Monitor customer Groove noticed that their ‘churn rate’ (percentage of customers that cancel their account per month) was on the rise.
+Earlier this year, Groove noticed that their ‘churn rate’ (percentage of customers that cancel their account per month) was on the rise.

 He sent an email to his entire customer base asking for 15 minutes of their time to have a chat about their experience using the product.